Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_katie.md

 - *One thing I learned*: The use of the .nunique() function was very cool and I'm definitely going to use that in the future for my own project. (also I was a _little_ surprised by how male-dominated Ted Talk responses were at the time this data was collected).
 Keep up the awesome work!!!
 I really look forward to seeing where this project travels.

+## Response
+Thank you for the feedback!
+Yes there's definitely a big skew and I will definitely think about your suggestions!

 ### John's Second Entries:
 - *What waas done well*: As expected, everything looks great!
 No corner was left unturned.
 I really enjoyed the visualizations of your data as well -- they really aided in my understanding of